low-preview-54290 feature oxymeter readings indiahikes54290 feature oxymeter readings indiahikes

 Cardiovascular endurance is basically the ability of your lungs, heart and blood vessels to deliver oxygen to your body.
 Naturally, someone with higher cardiovascular endurance has a higher probability of acclimatising faster to high altitude.

 Although there’s no proven correlation between altitude sickness and fitness, we can talk from experience.
 On our treks, we have found that it’s usually unfit people who are more prone to AMS.
-When I’m talking about unfit, I’m not talking about overweight or underweight.
+When I’m talking about being unfit, I’m not talking about overweight or underweight.
 I’m talking about plain physical endurance.

 Funnily though, we’ve also seen that super-fit trekkers climb too quickly, and then suffer from AMS at the next camp.
 If you are fit, keep the ego behind.
 Climb slowly.

 By themselves, none of them are strong points to keep altitude sickness at bay.
-But together, they help in the general well-being of your body which could reduce chances of altitude sickness.
+But together, they help in the general well-being of your body which could reduce the chances of altitude sickness.

 Hydration helps your body function smoothly.
-You need at least 4 litres of water every day on a high altitude trek.
+You need at least 4 litres of water every day on a high-altitude trek.
 Every time you urinate, drink enough water, to keep the colour as close to colourless as possible.
 If it is deep coloured you know you are dehydrated.

 Warmth is especially required when you expect temperatures below 5 degrees (which happens on most Himalayan treks).
 You must especially keep your head, your core, your hands and feet warm.
 So having enough layers, a woollen cap, gloves and woollen socks are mandatory on high altitude treks.
 We have seen far too many trekkers in just one or two layers of clothes telling us that they are OK with the cold, that they are not feeling cold.
 They are simply being heroic, but their core body temperature is dropping.